automl/autorl-org/_pages/autorl-tutorial.md

 - Hyperparameters and experimental design
 - Forms of optimization with pros and cons (AC methods, PBT, heuristics, meta-gradients, etc.)
 - Combining HPO with other AutoRL domains and why this is important for RL generally

+Speakers:
+**Theresa Eimer** is a Ph.D. student at the Leibniz University of Hannover focusing on the intersection of AutoML and Reinforcement Learning.
+Her goal is to make Reinforcement Learning work out of the box through better generalization and automatic configuration.

+**André Biedenkapp** is a Postdoctoral Fellow at the University of Freiburg focusing on dynamic configuration with and for deep reinforcement learning.
+With his work, he aims to democratize deep reinforcement learning.